Many people forget the basics

 - Take out health/accident AND cancellation insurance.
 Hospital and medical treatment in Egypt can be quite expensive for tourists – yes, different pricing structures.
 You cannot leave hospital without either clearing the insurance or paying there and then, if you have to go to a hospital.
 Have a look at my post re Hospital in Luxor It tells what you need to know about initiating insurance payment but this info will apply to any hospital and the sooner they start it, the sooner you can leave, assuming you are ok 🙂

-- Tell someone if you are unwell – ALWAYS tell your tour leader, tour guide or whatever person is responsible for you if you have received any hurt or scratch from a cat/dog or even insect bites, get a heel blister, have a small accident (whatever) or feel unwell immediately.
+- Tell someone if you are unwell – ALWAYS tell your tour leader, tour guide, hotel receptionist or whatever person is responsible for you if you have received any hurt or scratch from a cat/dog or even insect bites, get a heel blister, have a small accident (whatever) or feel unwell immediately.
 At home you may pass these little things off without a thought but when you are away from home the local person will know better if it is advisable to administer a treatment or seek medical advice in the situation.
 Please don’t think that you are making a fuss about nothing.
 The person guiding or hosting you should appreciate that it is better to be safe than sorry and respond accordingly.
 I am constantly surprised at the number of people who don’t want to “complain” and suffer minor annoyances for several days before admitting to discomfort.
 Taking care of a potential problem in the early stages is always easier.

 - Recovering Alcoholic If you are a recovering alcoholic be very clear when presented with refreshments – especially free drinks such as at the Captain’s Cocktail Party on cruise boats – be very clear with the person supervising the drinks table which cocktails contain alcohol.
 There is not a high awareness of alcoholism in Egypt and I have seen a waiter tell someone that all the drinks on a table were the same – they were not.